 - From the parking lot, enter the park and take a quick left onto the Westside Trail.
 Head up an incline and follow the trail along the northern edge of the park. - You'll reach the junction with the Oakwood Trail at .44-mile.
 Follow Oakwood Trail to the left through dense oaks, paralleling a canyon. - At 1.49 miles, you'll reach the junction with the Alta Vista Trail.
 Follow the Alta Vista Trail to the left.
 (There is a split-rail fence near this junction.)
-This section is a sustained climb on uneven ground. - After you've reached the highest point of Alta Vista Trail (660 feet), take a short break to admire the southeastern views and then continue on Alta Vista Trail down into the park.
-The immediate descent is rather steep with lots of rocks, so take your time and watch your footing. - At Pond C, you'll continue straight on Three Lakes Trail to the parking lot.
+This section is a sustained climb on uneven ground. - After you've reached the highest point of Alta Vista Trail (660 feet), take a short break to admire the southeastern views and then continue on Alta Vista Trail down several steep switchbacks into the park. - At Pond C, you'll continue straight on Three Lakes Trail to the parking lot.